MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/alert-grading-playbook-inbox-manipulation-rules.md

 2. Is the ISP common and reasonable for this user?
 3. Is the location common and reasonable for this user?

-## Investigate suspicious activity by user prior to creating rules
+## 4. Investigate suspicious activity by user prior to creating rules

 You can review all user activities before creating rules, check for indicators of compromise, and investigate user actions that seem suspicious.

-For instance, multiple failed logins.
+For instance, for multiple failed logins, examine:

 - Login activity: Validate that the login activity prior to the rule creation is not suspicious. (common location / ISP / user-agent).
 - Alerts: Check whether the user received alerts prior to creating the rules.
 This could indicate that the user account might be compromised.
 For example, impossible travel alert, infrequent country, multiple failed logins, among others.)